singhrohit90/singhrohit90/README.md

 - 👋 Hi, I’m @singhrohit90
-- 👀 I’m interested in Data egineerin
+- 👀 I’m interested in Data egineering
 - 🌱 I’m currently learning Scala, Spark, hadoop and paython
 - 💞️ I’m looking to collaborate on the same.
 - 📫 How to reach me singhrohit90@live.com